-I’m excited to share a remake of one of my post popular quilt patterns of all time: my Lattice Quilt pattern.
+I’m excited to share another variation of one of my post popular quilt patterns of all time: my Lattice Quilt pattern.
 This quilt is perfect for showing-off beautiful big prints as well as using up a favorite 10″ x 10″ stack of fabric precuts (also known as Layer Cakes).

 I figured it was time for an update, since the fabrics in the original version are pretty hard to come by now.
 But since the original looked so good in Amy Butler fabrics, I thought why not do it again this time using Amy Butler’s Dreamweaver collection.